Best Things to do in the Phi Phi Islands

 This is one of the best places to visit in the Phi Phi Islands.

 Take a boat tour, its the best way to see Koh Phi Phi and the surrounding sights.
-Some of the sights include Viking Cave, Maya Beach (where “The Beach” was filmed), and Monkey Island.
+Some of the sights include Viking Cave, Maya Beach (where “The Beach” was filmed), Bamboo Island, Mosquito Island and Monkey Beach.

 You can take a private longtail boat tour if you want to be more low key or romantic, but if you are like minded like Joe and myself you can sign up for a party boat tour which includes unlimited free booze and a meal.